primeau/Larn/README.md

 - store logname and last difficulty to use as defaults, also haswon, taxes
 - add player, levels to gamestate for saving
 - move known* to player
+* use mousetrap to parse special keys, parse() for the rest
+- test everything in wizard mode

 extras:
 - hack-style characters